dleeftink/QuickSet/readme.md

 Methods for inserting and updating integers counts by one or a custom value, including the top-k window.

 #### `.minsum(uint[, value])`
-Inserts a single integer into the set if within range (`clip` and `span` parameters).
+Inserts a single integer into the set if within range (the `clip` and `span` parameters).
 If already present, increases its frequency by one or a custom weight/value.
 Additionally updates the top-k window using the `minsum` strategy when the updated value exceeds the minimum `freq` parameter:

 1. If already in top-k window, update count by one or custom weight/value